-Produced on less than two percent of the nation’s agricultural cropland, the United States still harvests a vast amount of tree nuts each year.
+Grown on only a small percentage of the nation’s agricultural cropland, the United States still harvests a vast amount of tree nuts each year.
 Georgia, New Mexico, and Texas dominate in pecan production while California continues to produce the lion’s share of almonds, pistachios, and walnuts.
 Tree nuts are also among California’s top exports.

 California is the only U.S. state that grows almonds commercially, and most production is exported across the globe.
 There are several varieties of almonds including Mission, Nonpareil, Price, Butte, and Padre.

-As the nut forms on the tree, it is enclosed in a sturdy hull and an inner hard shell.
+As the nut forms on the tree, it is enclosed in a sturdy hull and inner hard shell.
 Although almonds are sometimes sold in-shell, they are more often shelled during processing.
-The product may be further processed through blanching, dry roasting, chopping, or converted into a paste called marzipan—a confection made from honey, sugar, and almond meal.
+The product may be further processed through blanching, dry roasting, chopping, or converted into a paste called marzipan (a confection made from honey, sugar, and almond meal).

-Generally eaten raw, Brazil nuts are a good source of protein, magnesium, and Vitamin E, and are extremely rich in selenium, a powerful antioxidant.
+Generally eaten raw, Brazil nuts are a good source of protein, magnesium, and Vitamin E, and rich in selenium, a powerful antioxidant.
 However, people who regularly eat too many Brazil nuts can suffer from selenium poisoning.
-For this reason, it is recommended consumers eat no more than two or three Brazil nuts per day.
+For this reason, it is recommended consumers eat just a few nuts per day.

 Also called filberts, hazelnuts originated from the Black Sea and Mediterranean regions in Turkey, Italy, and Spain.
-This area is still the center of production, with Turkey producing more than half of all hazelnuts in the world.
+This area is still the center of production, with Turkey producing more than half of the world’s hazelnuts.
 The United States ranks third in production after Turkey and Italy.